-- 1. A baccalaureate degree in accounting or finance or an undergraduate degree in a related field from an institutionally accredited college or university with a minimum grade point average of 3.00 on a 4.00 scale.
-All applicants need to have completed the following courses: Intermediate Accounting, Tax Fundamentals, Corporate Finance, Principles of Investment, and Microeconomics. - 2.
+- 1. A baccalaureate degree in a business field from an institutionally accredited college or university with a minimum grade point average of 3.00 on a 4.00 scale.
+All applicants need to have completed the following courses: Intermediate Accounting, Tax Fundamentals, Corporate Finance, Principles of Investment, and Microeconomics prior to starting the program.
+Non-business applicants may be required to complete additional coursework. - 2.
 An official transcript from the baccalaureate institution with the degree posted, and official transcripts for all graduate work taken at other institutions. - 3.
 A personal statement of no more than two pages long as to the reasons for applying to the program. - 4.
 Two letters of recommendation: one from a faculty member and one from either a faculty member or employer. - 5.
 Scores on the GMAT if not waived.
 GMAT is waived for students with an undergraduate cumulative GPA of 3.25 - 6.
-Work experience or internship in accounting or finance. - 7.
+Work experience or internship, preferably in accounting or finance. - 7.
 A Skype or face-to-face interview before a final admission decision is made.